Vertice1971/Prompt-to-Code/Challenges/00ReadMeFirst.md

 # PROGRAMMING CHALLENGES

-This folder contains all the solutions to the challenges from the book *“Learn to Program from Scratch (Really) Using Artificial Intelligence”*.
+This folder contains all the solutions to the challenges from the book *“Prompt to Code: Learn to Program with AI – No Experience Needed”*.
 Read these challenges and instructions first, and after finding your own solutions side by side with your favorite AI, compare them with mine, which are included in this document’s folder.

 ---